 Extruded curb is best placed on top of existing pavement or on a smooth, flat, 95% compacted sub-grade.
 The 150 extruder can be used for either concrete or asphalt curbs.

-The 21-horsepower Honda engine gives you plenty of power to handle hills and curves in parking lots or along streets.
+Two Honda engine options provide plenty of power to handle hills and curves in parking lots or along streets.

 The 150 features an electric start with the throttle control mounted on the steering handle for easy access from the front of the machine.
 The steering handle ensures smooth control and easy guidance of the machine from the left- or right-hand position.